yihui/hugo-xmin/exampleSite/content/about.md

     url = "/index.xml"
 ```

+Alternatively, you can add `menu: main` to the YAML metadata of any of your pages, so that these pages will appear in the menu.

 The page footer can be defined in `.Params.copyright`, and the text is treated as Markdown, e.g.,

 ```